-Why do we only eat Christmas puddings at Christmas?
+Why do we only eat Christmas pudding at Christmas?

-This pudding can be made and eaten straight away, the flavours will develop as it sits, but it’s still really nice on its first day.
-Tradition is to make them in November to eat on Christmas day, but who’s got time for that these days.
-We love this pud so much at our house, sometimes I make it, just because.
-After all, winter is the best time to eat a Christmas Pudding, not in the heat of our Aussie Summer.
+This pudding can be made and eaten straight away, however the flavours will develop further if left for a few months.
+Tradition is to make them in November to eat on Christmas day, but who’s got time for that these days?
+We love this pudding so much at our house, sometimes I make it just because I can.
+After all, winter is the best time to eat a warm Christmas Pudding, not in the heat of our Australian Summer.

-The puddings photographed above were steamed off in my new steamer oven, which I love.
-I think I could probably fit 10 x 1-litre puddings in there at once.
-Before today, of course, I use to make them one at a time in a pot over the stove.
-The Thermomix is a great tool to steam but my pudding dishes are too big to fit in the Varoma or the steamer basket.
-Of course, you could make individual ones and use your TM.
+The puddings photographed above were steamed off in my oven.
+I think I could probably fit 10 x 1 litre puddings in there at once (on 2 shelves).
+Before I got this oven, I use to make them one at a time in a steamer pot over the stove.
+The Thermomix is also a great tool for steaming, but my pudding dishes are too big to fit in the Varoma or the steamer basket.
+Of course, you could make individual ones and use your TM Varoma.

-Here’s my recipe for a 1-litre mix.
-Times it by as many puddings you need to make.
-I made 5 x 1-litre puddings.
+Here’s my recipe for a 1 litre mix.
+Multiply it by as many puddings as you want to make.
+I made 5 x 1 litre puddings when writing this recipe.